vanesp/portux/README.md

         "p" : [ 'type', 'location', 'quantity','value']
     }

-Where RNR sensors are split into <sensortype> Temperature / Humidity / Motion and <value> needs no more calculation.
+Where RNR sensors are split into <sensortype> Temperature / Humidity / Light / Motion and <value> needs no more calculation.

 The order is changed from the previous version because this allows easier subscription to e.g. all